sanyaxx/CW2024/Readme.md

 - Enhanced **UI updates** through the `LevelView` class, including dynamic changes to hearts and score displays.
 - Refined game state management with the `LevelStateHandler` and `OverlayHandler`, providing more granular control over level pauses, wins, and losses.
 - Changed the name of the method in updateLevelView() to update the heart display from removeHearts() to syncHeartsWithUserHealth().
+- New class no longer implements Observer (since it was deprecated) and because all level management methodology has been shifted to the `levelManager` class.

 **Key Changes:**
 - **Actor Management:** Actors like coins, enemies, and projectiles are now handled by `ActorManager`.